mneri/offer-service/README.md

 ## Prerequisites

-The project can run in any Java 1.8+ environment but for convenient a Docker image has been included.
+The project can run in any Java 1.8+ environment but for convenience a Docker image has been included.

 ## Compiling and Running